 Encouraging our staff to think proactively for themselves, to find solutions to problems and take responsibility for their decision making.
 This encouragement takes the form of positive feedback from management for new ideas and innovative procedures.
 A supportive management approach to new practices, with no blame culture if innovative approaches do not succeed.

-We commit to continue to make our stakeholders the heart of everything we do, to continue feedback processes and working in a blameless work culture to harness invovation and creativity.
+We commit to continue to make our stakeholders the heart of everything we do, to continue feedback processes and working in a blameless work culture to harness innovation and creativity.

 Part of HBXL’s mission statement is;

-‘The purpose of HBXL is to develop & provide best in class building software & support for the small-medium construction company and allied trades at a fair price to our customers in the UK & abroad’ Our goal is to have a positive influence on the building industry by providing software solutions that will improve UK building firms.
+‘The purpose of HBXL is to develop & provide best in class building software, services & support for the small-medium construction company and allied trades at a fair price to our customers in the UK & abroad.’
+Our goal is to have a positive influence on the building industry by providing software solutions that will improve UK building firms.

 Our fair treatment for all goal is to;